swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
-To get the data for this test, you will need internet access.
-Just enter the
+To get the data for this test, you will need internet access and an open terminal.
-command:
+Just enter the command:

     git clone -b YYYY-MM-PLACE https://github.com/USERNAME/boot-camps.git

 Followed by:

     cd boot-camps
-    git checkout YYYY-MM-PLACE
+    git checkout 2013-05-krakow

 These 2 commands will grab all of the data needed for this workshop from the internet.